La Sportiva Ultra Raptor II

 The Competition

-If the Ultra Raptor tips a bit toward the hiking shoe end of the spectrum, the Akasha II is its counterpart on the trail running side.
-Checking in at 1 pound 2.3 ounces for the women’s version, the Akasha II is lighter, more flexible, and uses softer cushioning—great for trail and mountain running alike.
-Its FriXion XT 2.0 outsole is slightly less grippy than the Ultra Raptor’s FriXion XF 2.0 but offers a boost in durability, and the sharper lugs prioritize traction on wet terrain more than on rock (that said, in our experience, the Akasha II excels on both).
-The Akasha II also has a higher-volume toe box, which is a nice feature for high-mileage days when feet tend to swell, although we also recommend sizing up a half size.
-For $10 more, it’s a bit less of an all-rounder than the Ultra Raptor II (we wouldn’t choose it as a hiking shoe), but for those in the market for a highly capable yet lightweight and cushioned mountain running shoe, the Akasha II is a solid choice.
+If the Ultra Raptor tips a bit toward the hiking shoe end of the spectrum, La Sportiva's Akasha II is its counterpart on the trail running side.
+Checking in at 1 pound 2.4 ounces for the women’s version, the Akasha II is lighter, more flexible, and uses softer cushioning—great for trail and mountain running alike.
+Its FriXion XT 2.0 outsole is slightly less grippy than the Ultra Raptor’s outsole but offers better durability, and the sharper lugs prioritize traction on wet terrain more than rock (that said, we've found the Akasha II excels on both).
+The Akasha also has a higher-volume toe box, which is a nice feature for high-mileage days when feet tend to swell, although we still recommend sizing up a half size.
+For $26 more, it’s a bit less of an all-rounder than the Ultra Raptor II, but for those in the market for a highly capable yet lightweight and cushioned mountain running shoe, the Akasha II is a solid choice.

-The Ultra Raptor II offers incredible traction, protection, and stability for cross-country travel in the mountains, but the reality is that most hikers stick to the trail.
-If you like to stay on the beaten path, a popular hiking shoe like the Salomon X Ultra 4 might be a better choice.
+If you like to stay on the beaten path, a popular hiking shoe like the Salomon X Ultra 4 might be a better choice than the off-trail-ready Ultra Raptor II.
 For just $140, the X Ultra 4 is all most hikers need, with an airy mesh upper, decent protection around the foot, and durable Contagrip rubber.
 It also features Salomon’s Quicklace system, which snugs up the shoe quickly and eliminates the hassle of laces coming untied.
-Of course, the X Ultra 4 can’t match the mountain prowess of the Ultra Raptor—it lacks the same sock-like fit, forgoes a rock plate, and the sole offers less grip on rock—and we’ve found the heel cup much too stiff for running.
-But if you’re looking for a dedicated hiking shoe, the Salomon is a comfortable and affordable option that has stood the test of time.
+Of course, the X Ultra 4 can’t match the mountain prowess of the Ultra Raptor—it lacks the same sock-like fit, forgoes a rock plate, and is less grippy on rock—and we’ve found the heel cup much too stiff for running.
+But if you’re looking for a dedicated hiking shoe, the Salomon is a comfortable and affordable option that has stood the test of time (for more, see our in-depth X Ultra 4 review).

-Moving back to a more mountain-ready design, the Arc’teryx Aerios FL 2 GTX is built for fast-and-light hiking on technical trails.
+Moving back to a more mountain-ready design, the Arc’teryx Aerios GTX is built for fast-and-light hiking on technical trails.
 Even more so than the Ultra Raptor, it merges the agility and light weight (1 lb.
 4 oz.) of a trail runner with the stability and traction of a hiking shoe, with features like a TPU shank and Vibram Megagrip outsole.
-It also tacks on a Gore-Tex membrane, which provides helpful water protection for mountain environments (keep in mind, the Ultra Raptor is also available in a GTX version).
-But in our experience, Arc’teryx doesn’t nail the equation quite like La Sportiva: We’ve found the Aerios FL’s rigid heel and narrow toe box significantly less comfortable and more difficult to break in, and the shoe offers a bit less protection overall.
-But for premium waterproof protection in a very capable yet lightweight hiking shoe, the Aerios FL is certainly worth considering.
+It also tacks on a Gore-Tex membrane to the standard build, which provides helpful water protection for mountain environments (the Ultra Raptor does come in a Gore-Tex version, although stock is limited at the time of publishing).
+But in our experience, Arc’teryx doesn’t nail the equation quite like La Sportiva: We’ve found the Aerios' rigid heel and narrow toe box significantly less comfortable and more difficult to break in, and the shoe offers less protection overall.
+But for premium waterproof protection in a very capable yet lightweight hiking shoe, the Aerios is certainly worth considering.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!